-The intellectual challenge of the MSc has provided me with an excellent education experience, one that makes me thoroughly confident in my abilities as a public health professional.
+The intellectual challenge of CCCU's MSc in Global Public Health has provided me with an excellent education experience, one that makes me thoroughly confident in my abilities as a public health professional.

-MSc Public Health student
+MSc Global Public Health student

 A relevant first degree.